JsonlangJs/jsonlang/README.md

 ## 📗 **What's Next?**

-* Adding more math, logic, object, array, date, and casting methods.
+* Adding more math, logic, object, array, date, and casting extensions.
 * Allow importing packages to extend JsonLang easily.
-* Provide plugins to wrap well-known packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
+* Provide plugins/extensions to wrap well-known packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
 * Make a UI Editor generate the JSON of JsonLang.
-* Allow Writing Rules as expression. i.e. `And(true, Or(1, Get('var1.var2', 0)))`.
+* Support building tasks & workflows can be run in the frontend or backend.
+* Support logger and logger view to show you the workflow progress and its incidents.
+* Support connectors to allow you to create your own tasks in any place, and jsonlang flow can call it by connectors (HTTP, Pub-Sub, grpc, ...etc)
+* Support a scalable workflow engine with builder and auditing built on top of JsonLang can save logs, and allow users to retry workflow instances and resolve incidents.
-* Public website has good documentation, for example, playground to try JsonLang, use-cases session has many ideas for using JsonLang.
+* Public website has good documentation.
+For example, the playground to try JsonLang, use-cases session has many ideas for using JsonLang.

 </br></br>

 ## 📜 **License**